PollyanaOliveira/PollyanaOliveira/README.md

 </br>

 - 📍From Campo Grande - MS 🇧🇷
-- 📄 See my <a href="https://gitconnected.com/pollyanaoliveira/resume" target="blank">Curriculum Vitae</a> to get more info
+- 📄 See my <a href="https://gitconnected.com/pollyanaoliveira/resume" target="blank">Curriculum Vitae</a> to get more info.
-- 📓 See also my <a href="https://pollyanaoliveira.github.io/Portfolio/" target="blank">Portfolio</a> to know my projects 🏗️
+- 📓 See also my <a href="https://pollyanaoliveira.github.io/Portfolio/" target="blank">Portfolio</a> to know my projects.

 ## 🖥️ Technologies